Life of a Trainee

 Applying to us

-To become a Trainee Solicitor at Bird & Bird, you can apply through two different routes: Vacation Schemes or Direct Training Contract.
+To become a trainee solicitor at Bird & Bird, you can apply through two different routes: attending a Vacation Schemes or applying directly for a training contract.
+We are recruiting for our August/September 2026 cohort.

-We operate rolling recruitment, which means we screen applications as they’re received, rather than after our deadline.
+We operate rolling recruitment, which means we screen applications as they are received, rather than after our deadline.
 We encourage you to apply as early as possible.

 Find out more